The Irena Sendler Family & CastLearn more about the people involved...

 Mr. Conard says, “Irena Sendler has changed my life and the lives of my students.
 She continues to make a huge difference in our world.”

 Norman still works with the original student founders of the projects, all of which are in their 30’s.
-“Mr. C.” has won a number of state and national teaching awards.
+“Mr. C.” has won a number of state and national teaching awards including the National Teacher Hall of Fame.

 The first time I met Irena, I was amazed by her wisdom and grace.
-Her courage and love can tear down any barrier.
-She has challenged us to continue her story and inspire others.
-This is a tremendous task we will all try to achieve for the rest of our lives.
+Her courage and love could tear down any barrier.
+She challenged us to continue her story and inspire others.
+This a tremendous but rewarding task we will all try to achieve for the rest of our lives.

 - In high school Megan was named a National Coca-Cola Scholar for her community service.
 She was also selected to the 2nd team USAToday All-American Academic Team for 2003.